PFA03027/alpha_concurrent/README.md

 Therefore please configure cmake option "ALCONCURRENT_BUILD_SHARED_LIBS" via make option according your purpose like below;
         $ make ALCONCURRENT_BUILD_SHARED_LIBS=ON all

+If you would like to do debug build, please type like below;
+        $ make BUILDTYPE=Debug test

 ### Build test code and execute test
 After Build step, please execute below commands
         $ make test